Skip to main content

 Factor 2 – What is the highest level of data access by the digital worker?

-Table 9.
-Factor 2 Criteria Details
+Table 11: Factor 2 Criteria Details

 Criteria Details Score

-2a) Data available to the public (either without a user account or with unvetted user account) The digital worker only works with/has access to data that’s fully available for use and access by the general public.
+2a) Data available to the public (either without a user account or with unvetted user account) The digital worker only works with/has access to data that is fully available for use and access by the general public.
 It includes all information available on public forums (open websites and networks) and all information that the public may access through the setup of unvetted user accounts (e.g., a citizen can use an unvetted account to access Centers for Disease Control “public” data).
 0

+2c) PII and PHI The digital worker works with/has access to public data, agency operational data, and PII or PHI.
 This is a “trigger” criterion, meaning if the digital worker meets this criterion, it automatically should be in at least a High potential adverse impact level according to the scale in Table 1.
+55

-2d) Agency critical operational data or data that could impact life, health, or safety of individuals/systems relied upon for health and safety; or very high volumes of agency operational data The digital worker works with/has access to data that could have catastrophic effects if made public, such as information about mission-critical agency operations or information that impacts the life, health, and safety of individuals.
+2d) Agency critical operational data or data that could impact life, health, or safety of individuals/systems relied on for health and safety; or very high volumes of agency operational data The digital worker works with/has access to data that could have catastrophic effects if made public, such as information about mission-critical agency operations or information that impacts the life, health, and safety of individuals.
+This is a “trigger” criterion, meaning if the digital worker meets this criterion, it automatically should be in a Critical potential adverse impact level according to the scale in Table 1.
+90

 Factor 3 – Does the digital worker have access to internal and/or external networks?